 The list of public announcements was overwhelming during the Town of Aurora Council meeting.
 Cllr Abel congratulated seniors who participated in the York Region 55+ Games, and noted the Central York Girls Hockey Association is celebrating their 20th anniversary today, January 22, 2013.
 Cllr Humfryes announced CHAT’s Walk which will happen on January 26, 2013, and invited everyone to attend Casino Night on February 2nd, 2013 and Mardi Gras 2013 on February 9th, 2013.
 Both events are raising funds for Southlake Hospital Children’s Paediatrics Oncology Unit.
 Cllr Gaertner noted that all members of Council are invited to York Region Abuse Fundraiser.
 Cllr Pirri noted that the Queen’s York Rangers will be holding a breakfast, the first of three events, on March 6, 2013.
 Mayor Dawe had a long list himself, thanking Cllr Abel and Cllr Humfryes for participating in Operation Red Nose last year; and for Cllr Abel helping out with the Salvation Army Christmas Kettle Drive.
 Mayor Dawe noted that Flo Murray (Florance Edith Murray), an active long-time resident and ‘Aurora’s energizer bunny’, suddenly passed away at the age of 94 on Monday January 21st, 2013 and she will be missed.
 The Mayor’s Levee will kick off the Sesquicentennial celebrations on February 3rd, 2013 at the Town Park, this will be the same day when in 1863 the Town of Aurora was incorporated.
-We are pleased to let you know that Aurora community FOCUS is now accepting submissions of all such Aurora related announcements/events on this site.

 After all the past negative news revolving around the August long weekend music festival, we finally have activity on the table again.
 Probably not equivalent to the Aurora Jazz+ Festival, however a new proposal sounds quite sophisticated, strategic and youth engaging.
 Lucid Community Development Group with Farley Flex (Canadian Idol Judge) and Miles Faber (So You Think You Can Dance Canada) presented to Town of Aurora Council an encouraging idea for a performing arts festival to be held August 3rd, 4th, 2013 or the weekend before.
 As presented, it is a community inclusive model and encourages our youth to get involved and participate in different areas of the festival production.
 Interesting items that came up during the discussion – fencing continues to be uncertain and the Town will not be asked to pay a penny, at least not in this first year.